 The City of Lewes, Delaware is located where the Delaware Bay and the Atlantic Ocean meet, the area known as Cape Henlopen.
-The naturally beautiful area with beaches on both the ocean and the bay, trails, and nature preserves add to the many reasons to visit this small historic town founded by the Dutch in 1631.
-In addition to natural beauty, this charming city offers a wonderful historic district, with architecture dating back to the 17th century, museums, special tours, cozy accommodations, restaurants to please any palate, and unique shops and boutiques all within walking distance of each other.
-The City of Lewes welcomes visitors and locals to once again enjoy all that Lewes has to offer in a manner that is safe for all.
+The naturally beautiful area with beaches on both the ocean and the bay, trails and nature preserves add to the many reasons to visit this small historic town settled by the Dutch in 1 631.
+In addition to natural beauty, this charming city offers a wonderful historic district, with architecture dating back to the 17th century, museums, special tours, cozy accommodations, restaurants to please any palate and unique shops and boutiques all within walking distance of each other.
+The City of Lewes welcomes visitors and locals to enjoy all that Lewes has to offer.

-The Lewes Visitors Center at the Fisher-Martin House is open with safe social distancing limits and hand sanitizing equipment.
-For additional information, contact us by email at [email protected] or by calling 302-645-8073 during business hours, Monday through Friday 10 am-4 pm and from Memorial Day Weekend to Labor Day, on Saturdays from 10 am-3pm and Sundays & holidays from 10 am-2 pm.
+The Lewes Visitors Center is located at the Fisher-Martin House at 120 Kings Highway next to the Zwaanendael Museum in Zwaanendael Park.
+Contact us by email at [email protected] or by calling 302-645-8073 during business hours, Monday through Friday 10 am-4 pm and from Memorial Day Weekend to Labor Day, on Saturdays from 10 am-3pm and Sundays & holidays from 10 am-2 pm.

 Santa Claus arriving by boat in the Lewes Harbor on Small Business Saturday

 SANTA CLAUS is scheduled to be at his home in Lewes on Second Street at Bank Street, and has left a letter to the Children of Lewes: